 How Design Thinking Improved MVP?

-Up until recently, it was okay for companies to overlook the importance of an excellent UX for the development of mobile apps.
+In MVP, Up until recently, it was okay for companies to overlook the importance of an excellent UX for the development of mobile apps.
 But not anymore.
 Customers’ acquisition and retention, and satisfaction aren’t going to stand a chance against a bad customer experience.

 People are very selective with mobile apps.
 If an application is designed to be able to get the top spot on a person’s mobile and earn it, it should prove it.
 That is why delivering flawless digital services is a requirement for all businesses.
 UX design should be a top priority at every step of creating an initial minimal viable product (MVP) to avoid disappointing customers.
 This is even true when your product is in place and it just needs to be updated.